 The Federal Motor Carrier Safety Administration (FMCSA) is a government oversight agency responsible for the United States’ trucking industry.
 The FMCSA sets rules and guidelines for trucking companies and their drivers to ensure safety and minimize accidents.
 The FMCSA also collects and analyzes truck accident data to refine their policies and create more functional rules for truckers.

 The FMCSA sets strict hours of service rules for the trucking industry to ensure drivers do not spend too much time behind the wheel without adequate rest.
 Truck drivers who push themselves too far to meet deadlines significantly increase their risk of having accidents.

 The trucking industry must also follow federal regulations for the safe transportation of cargo, especially certain cargo types that require special safety devices or specially-designed trailers.
-Trucking companies must ensure to properly vet and train their drivers, and any company responsible for loading a truck for transport must follow FMCSA rules to ensure a safely balanced and secured load.
+Trucking companies must ensure to properly vet and train their drivers, and any company responsible for loading a large truck for transport must follow FMCSA rules to ensure a safely balanced and secured load.

 Common Causes of Truck Accidents